-The Gowanus Rezone was originally proposed under the Bloomberg administration while now-Mayor de Blasio was still the councilperson representing District 39.
-Originally limited to 12-story buildings with 20% affordable housing, the ambition of the upzoning has exploded since Councilmember Brad Lander was elected to replace de Blasio.
+The Gowanus Rezone was originally proposed under the Bloomberg administration while ex-Mayor de Blasio was still the councilperson representing District 39.
+Originally limited to 12-story buildings with 20% affordable housing, the ambition of the upzoning exploded after Councilmember Brad Lander was elected to replace de Blasio.
 The new plan, developed in partnership with developers, rewards them with huge tax cuts and credits, while demanding very few benefits for the community.

 It Is Enormous

 Extends Far Beyond Gowanus: The rezoning plan spans 80 blocks bounded by Bond Street to the west, Baltic Street to the north, 4th Avenue to the east from Atlantic Avenue to 15th Street and cuts off near Hamilton Avenue.
 It is the single largest rezone proposed during the de Blasio administration.

 Huge Influx of New Residents: The plan will bring 8,200 additional apartments to the neighborhood -- and at least 20,000 new residents.